SerJosh/wordsmith/README.md

 The key areas I would like to add to the site in the future are:
 * The ability to post your own stories after completion to the global stories page
 * The ability for users to have their own profile where they can edit, delete account and give a bio about themselves.
-* The ability for users to like and comment on other users stories..
+* The ability for users to like and comment on other users stories.

 ## Testing